lambe/kaggling/enefit_pebob_2023/notes.md

 Validation error on production predictor ~= 76.5

 **Observe:** This last set of hyperparams is better than the hyperparams derived from the production model on both validations, so take these as my next guess.

+## Feature Engineering

+First attempt did not go well.
+Cross-validated MAE went up to 57.7 and 79.7 (not great) and score on Kaggle leaderboard shot up from 69 to over 98!

+Put back all of the old features and got the MAE scores down to 48.9 and 73.3 (better than before).
+Score on Kaggle leaderboard is 69.4.